 Follow along below for the full tutorial!!

-Gather materials – you’ll need metallic nylon thread (approx. 1mm, find this in the beading or embroidery aisle), cable chain, a feather and crimp cord end, a small metal o-ring, eyepins, 4mm jump rings, a lobster clasp, a small silver spacer bead, a 13mm crystal skull bead (you can find Swarovski brand stones online, and in some craft stores, or on Amazon), one 8mm jumpring and small 4x6mm crystal rondelles.
+Gather materials – you’ll need metallic nylon thread (approx. 1mm), cable chain, a feather and crimp cord end, a small metal o-ring, eyepins, 4mm jump rings, a lobster clasp, a small silver spacer bead (variety pack here), a 13mm crystal skull bead (you can find Swarovski brand stones online, and in some craft stores, or on Amazon), one 8mm jumpring and small 4x6mm crystal rondelles (variety pack here).

 Cut an 8′ piece of cord, and knot it around the wire o-ring.
 Start wrapping very tightly to cover the metal surface.
 Leave a small tail of cord, after the knot, at the top of the o-ring.